 During the Days

-- When it comes to meals, incorporate Montessori-style preparation and clean-up.
+Incorporate Montessori-style meal preparation and clean-up practices.
 This both lightens the load on adults and gives kids opportunities to contribute to family life.

 Managing it All